yxtay2324/selenium_bbot/README.md

   -pip install -r requirements.txt

 # IMPORTANT:
-It is recommended to monitor the bot in case something goes wrong. \n During midnight, the servers run at a very slow rate.
+It is recommended to monitor the bot in case something goes wrong.
+During midnight, the servers run at a very slow rate.
 If it takes more than 7 seconds to load the court page, manually refresh the page.
 Check the MIDNIGHT variable is set correctly to 00:00:00.
 This variable decides when the page is loaded.